chandwi/Sales_Analysis/README.md

 ## Files

 - `Sales_Data.xlsx`: Contains the raw sales data used in the analysis.
-- `Power_BI_Dashboard.pbix`: The Power BI file containing the dashboard and visualizations.
+- `Sales_Data.pbix`: The Power BI file containing the dashboard and visualizations.

 ## Insights